awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 1. In **Edit action**, in **Action name**, enter **Deploy\-Second\-Deployment**\.
 In **Action provider**, under **Deploy**, choose **AWS CodeDeploy**\.

-1. In the AWS CodeDeploy section, in **Application name**, choose **CodePipelineDemoApplication** from the drop\-down list, as you did when you created the pipeline\.
+1. In the CodeDeploy section, in **Application name**, choose **CodePipelineDemoApplication** from the drop\-down list, as you did when you created the pipeline\.
 In **Deployment group**, choose the deployment group you just created, **CodePipelineProductionFleet**\.
 In **Input artifacts**, choose **MyApp**\.
 Choose **Save**\.
 **Note**
 The source artifact is the name of the input artifact, **MyApp**, that was created for you in the **Create pipeline** wizard as the output artifact of the source action\.
 Every action has an input artifact \(the artifact the action works on\), an output artifact \(the product or result of the action\), or both, depending on the action type\.
 In this example, the deploy action inputs the output of the source action in the source stage, `MyApp`, and deploys it\.
 Because the action configured for the previous stage \(Deploy\) has already deployed the application to the same Amazon EC2 instances, this action fails\.
-For more information about input and output artifacts and the structure of pipelines, see [AWS CodePipeline Pipeline Structure Reference](reference-pipeline-structure.md)\.
+For more information about input and output artifacts and the structure of pipelines, see [CodePipeline Pipeline Structure Reference](reference-pipeline-structure.md)\.

 1. On the **Edit** page, choose **Save**\.
 In **Save pipeline changes**, choose **Save**\.